 Incredibly, Ford recognised football’s marketing potential as early as 1925, when it started building Model Ts in Geelong and decided to sponsor the local footy team.

-The blue oval has been a fixture at the Geelong Football Club ever since, and will be at least until 2020, taking the partnership to a world-record-breaking 96 consecutive seasons.
+The blue oval has been a fixture at the Geelong Football Club ever since, which is one of the longest sponsor partnerhips in the world.
 The company also supports the Cats' AFLW side and the relationship looks like enduring despite the closure of the local engine plant.

 The Adelaide Crows have enjoyed Toyota Sponsorship since joining the AFL in 1991 and for a time a marketing campaign saw the side called the Camry Crows.
-And this year will be the 21st that North Melbourne has features the Mazda logo on its jumpers.
+And this year was the 21st that North Melbourne featured the Mazda logo on its jumpers.